DaeDurus-Hackathon/DaeDarus-Website/README.md

 Answers for the FAQ questions
 Styling Ideas

 ### For all the changes required in design, colors, font, layout, shapes etc. update the changes on the excel sheet
+`**Link to the excel sheet to be updated soon**`